rt23456p/Program-Blog/README.md

 ```
 <br/>

-Hopefully the development can be finished early next month
+Hopefully the development can be finished by early next month, the expected of the first usable version currently is 75 Days, but is subjected to change.

 <br/>